 When you read these two (2) Awards together, the Boards held that the timing of the furlough was immaterial.
 Interpretation No. 3 to Awards 36983 and 36984 held that furloughing members after the work began did not preclude a finding that the furloughs were a "direct result of increase subcontracting."
 Notwithstanding, the Carrier shifted its argument before PLB No. 6594 and argued that because the employes were furloughed prior to the contracting, the Organization could not prove the causal connection between the contracting and furloughs.
 Once again, the Board rejected the argument.
 Both Awards held that had the Carrier not contracted out the work, there would have been work for Claimant to perform.
 Under such circumstances, Claimant's status as furloughed is a direct result of the contracting.
-In accordance with these awards, the Majority should have applied the findings of the Boards chaired by Arbitrators Malin and Benn and found that had the Carrier not contracted out the work in the claims herein "... there would have been work for the Claimants to perform. \\\\ and under such circumstances, the furloughs were a "\\\ direct result of the contracting."
+In accordance with these awards, the Majority should have applied the findings of the Boards chaired by Arbitrators Malin and Benn and found that had the Carrier not contracted out the work for the claimants to perform. " and under such circumstances, the furloughs were a " direct result of the contracting."